MicrosoftDocs/windows-insider/wip/business/register.md

 - For Windows 11: **[Settings> Windows Update > Windows Insider Program](https://aka.ms/WIPSettings)** and select **Get Started**.

-Register with either your Azure Active Directory (AAD) work account, which we recommend for the best experience, or your personal Microsoft account (MSA).
+Register with either your Azure Active Directory (Azure AD) work account, which we recommend for the best experience, or your personal Microsoft account.

 When you use your organization's account, you'll be able to give us feedback on behalf of your organization to help shape Windows to meet your business's specific needs.
 You must register with your AAD account to manage Windows 10/11 Insider Preview Builds centrally across your organization.
 If you don't have one, [find out how to get an AAD tenant](/azure/active-directory/develop/active-directory-howto-tenant).